Crafters of all ages will enjoy making primitive Scrap Ribbon Tree Ornaments to gift or keep this holiday season.

 To Make This Craft You Will Need

-For best results, bunch the ribbons close together.
+2. For best results, bunch the ribbons close together.
 The ribbons will bend and slightly overlap.
 Gently tug them into place until you are satisfied with their placement.
+We used between 13-16 strips of ribbon for each ornament.

 TIP: Worried about ribbon waste?
 Use your small scraps of leftover ribbon to make an adorable Pine Cone and Ribbon Turkey!